SGDInstitute/apollo/content/collections/pages/sgdinstitute/mission.md

         content:
           -
             type: text
-            text: 'We empower students of diverse sexualities and genders to inspire sustainable change; lead higher education colleagues in relevant and inclusive practices; and advance knowledge of sexuality and gender through advocacy and expansive programming.'
+            text: 'We build community among queer and trans youth (and those who support them), expand knowledge of sexuality and gender, and create lasting change across the Midwest through advocacy and expansive programming.'
       -
         type: heading
         attrs: